jhuapl-bio/omics_workshop/README.md

 #### Mac

-To install R on a Mac, click the “Download R for Mac” link.
+To install R on a Mac, click the “**Download R for Mac**” link.
 Next, click on the R 4.3.3 package link (or the package link for the most current release of R).
 An installer will download to guide you through the installation process, which is very easy.
 The installer lets you customize your installation, but the defaults will be suitable for most users.
 I’ve never found a reason to change them.
-If your computer requires a password before installing new progams, you’ll need it here.
+If your computer requires a password before installing new programs, you’ll need it here.

 **Binaries Versus Source**